imabdul/InterviewCookies/README.md

 Data Structures &amp; Algorithms

-Frequently asked DS/Algo problems.
+This repository consists of frequently asked DS/Algo problems.

-Solutions are optimized.
+All solutions are optimized.

-For reources to prepare for Coding interview, please refer to resources.txt.
+Resources.txt has all the resources listed that required to prepare for Software Engineering interview.